Small Business Grants: Where to Find Funding

 The Takeaway

 No matter where you are on your business journey, there may be a grant or loan available to help you take it to the next level.
-While grants provide money that does not need to be repaid, small business loans do need to be repaid, with interest.
+Grants provide money that does not need to be repaid, unlike small business loans, which accrue interest and do need to be paid back.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.